 Artist Statement

-As a woman who grew up in an extended family practicing Islam, I hold the constant pressure of grief and the desire for understanding.
-There is an urgency to build recognition and make relational artwork to stop the erasure, caricature, commodification, and the loss of life and dignity.
+As a woman who grew up in an extended family with Shia Muslim traditions, I hold the constant pressure of grief and the desire for understanding.
+It is an urgency to build a recognition and make relational artwork to stop the erasure, caricature, commodification, and the loss of life and dignity.

-I would like to highlight the textile piece, Sisters, an 8 foot blue polyester hanging with two red columns stitched on one side of fabric.
-I grouped this work together with the three paintings and installed it hanging on a flag pole out from the wall, a gray-blue triangle is painted next to the piece to mimic the illusion of a shadow.
-The paintings and the textile act together to blend the real, the perceived, and the interpreted.
-What is it like to piece together a world populated with the energy of life, rest, and pleasure?
-What side do you stand on to see or to conceal?
+What is it like to piece together a world populated with energy, life, rest, and pleasure?
+I would like to highlight the textile piece, Sisters, on an 8 foot blue polyester hanging with two red columns stitched on one side.
+I grouped this work together with three paintings and installed it on a flagpole perpendicular to the wall.
+A gray-blue triangle is painted next to the piece to mimic the illusion of a shadow.
+It creates a soft obstacle which prompts a few steps back, and at first glance, the viewer must choose a side to see or to obscure the images on the wall.
+The paintings and the textile act together to connect the archives with the perceived and the interpreted imaginings.

-Reflecting on the words by Suzani Samarqndi inscribed on the mihrab in Derbent “I have brought four things, O Lord (Kings), which are not in your treasure, you are not, I have brought needs, excuses, and sins.”
+Reflecting on the words by Suzani Samarqndi, 12th century Persian poet, inscribed on the mihrab of the mosque in Derbent, Dagestan “I have brought four things, O Lord (Kings), which are not in your treasure, you are not, I have brought needs, excuses, and sins.”
 Persian lyric poetry in general incorporates and welcomes the pre-Islamic past suggesting a perspective that there is not an absolute view.
 The implication is that there is not one sole Truth applicable at all times to all people; that other ways of being can be considered to be equally valid.
 Pushing back against Orientalist fascinations with people and places, these paintings reveal enough to stir assumptions and pull the viewer right back to reexamine their position.

 Leyla Rzayeva